-For Coq, the landscape of libraries is more fragmented.
-C10's work builds on top of and should 855 eventually be integrated into mathcomp, a mathematical components library, and C14 was doing 856 the same but for Coq-HoTT, a homotopy type theory library.
-Several participants used SSReflect tactics, rather than built-in tactics, to varying extents; this influenced their proof style.
-858
+For Rocq, the landscape of libraries is more fragmented.
+C10's work builds on top of and should eventually be integrated into mathcomp, a mathematical components library, and C14 was doing the same but for Coq-HoTT, a homotopy type theory library [8].
+Several participants used SSReflect tactics to varying extents; this influenced their proof style.